This post may contain affiliate links (full disclosure policy). As an Amazon Associate, I earn from qualifying purchases.

 Shea butter and oatmeal are incredibly healing for this skin, and they complement each other beautifully in this shea butter and oatmeal confetti soap!
 Check out the blog post to see how I made my own soap inserts to create the pink confetti squares.

-15. LAVENDER & LEMON OATMEAL MUD MASK
+15. LAVENDER & LEMON OATMEAL FACE MASK

 When you make this lavender and lemon oatmeal mud mask powder, be sure to avoid stirring it with a metal spoon!
 Check out the blog post to find out why, as well as learn about the healing properties of the main ingredient: clay.